ywu1011/ywu1011.github.io/README.md

 Credit and trust are crucial to contemporary financial systems.
 A key metric for calculating and forecasting a debtor's default possibilities is credit risk.
 The accurate assessment of credit risk is significant for the entire system.
 Sometimes just a small enhancement to the evaluation system can undo a huge amount of losses [^1] while systemic failures such as the 2008 sub-prime crisis can result from inaccurate credit risk assessment.
 Therefore, in order to create suitable lending strategies that reduce their risks, lenders dedicate significant efforts to predicting the creditworthiness of businesses and customers.
 In the past, statistical techniques like logistic regression and linear discriminant analysis have been used in credit risk assessments [^2].
 However, these strategies are not well-suited to large datasets.

 With the rapid development of Artificial Intelligence (AI) technology, its application in the financial field is becoming more and more widespread, especially in credit risk management.
 Common machine learning techniques such as decision trees, vector machines, and K-means are more efficient and flexible than statistical methods.
-They can help quickly analyze multi-dimensional data of the lenders, assess the lenders’ credit, and provide references for credit decisions.
-It is not only fast but also highly accurate, which can help financial institutions quickly screen out high-quality customers and identify potential high-risk customers at the same time, and this is the topic I seek to explore in this paper.
+They can help quickly analyze multi-dimensional data of the lenders, which can help financial institutions quickly screen out high-quality customers and identify potential high-risk customers at the same time, and this is the topic I seek to explore in this paper.

 ## Data
-The German Credit dataset used in my project is prepared by Prof. Hofmann.
-The original dataset contains 1000 entries with 20 categorial/numeric attributes prepared by Prof. Hofmann which is publicly available at the University of California, Irvine (UCI) Machine Learning Repository.
+The `German Credit dataset` used in my project is prepared by Prof. Hofmann.
+The original dataset contains 1000 entries with 20 categorial/numeric attributes prepared by Prof. Hofmann which is publicly available at the [University of California, Irvine (UCI) Machine Learning Repository](https://archive.ics.uci.edu/dataset/144/statlog+german+credit+data).
 In this dataset, each entry represents a person who takes a credit by a bank.
 Each person is classified as good or bad credit risks according to the set of attributes.
 The link to the original dataset can be found below.
-Here I used an adaption of the dataset from Kaggle(https://www.kaggle.com/datasets/uciml/german-credit/data) which contains 1000 entries with 10 categorial/numeric attributes (see Table 1).
-What need to be mentioned is that the dataset has a 7:3 ratio of good credit to bad credit of 'Risk' attribute.
+Here I used an adaption of the dataset from [Kaggle](https://www.kaggle.com/datasets/uciml/german-credit/data) which contains 1000 entries with 10 categorial/numeric attributes (see Table 1).
+What need to be mentioned is that the dataset has a 7:3 ratio of good credit to bad credit of `Risk` attribute.

 ![](assets/IMG/form.png)